Citizen journalism: Possible future

-Proponents and facilitators
+Current instances of citizen journalism

+Citizen journalism has become a recent topic of discussion regarding its efficacy in documenting the downfall of popular cryptocurrency exchange FTX and its founder Sam Bankman-Fried.
+This recent instance of popular media relying on citizen journalism marks the ever-expanding development of the pseudo-reporting strategy.
+There is a measurable decrease in interest in traditional news sources as more become disinterested by apparent bias and political influence.
+Utilizing popular video-sharing platforms such as YouTube, expanded the concept of citizen journalism.
+This allowed individuals to upload and share content with a more global audience.
+This platform became instrumental during events like Arab Spring where people documented protests and government responses.

 Dan Gillmor, the former technology columnist for the San Jose Mercury News, founded a nonprofit, the Center for Citizen Media, (2005–2009) to help promote it.

-Professor Charles Nesson, William F. Weld Professor of Law at Harvard Law School and the founder of the Berkman Center for Internet & Society, chairs the Advisory Board for Jamaican citizen journalism startup On the Ground News Reports.
+Professor Charles Nesson, William F. Weld Professor of Law at Harvard Law School and the founder of the Berkman Center for Internet & Society, chairs the advisory board for Jamaican citizen journalism startup On the Ground News Reports.

-In March 2014, blogger and survivalist author James Wesley Rawles launched a web site that provides free press credentials for citizen journalists called the Constitution First Amendment Press Association (CFAPA).
-According to David Sheets of the Society for Professional Journalists, Rawles keeps no records on who gets these credentials.

 Maurice Ali founded one of the first international citizen journalist associations, the International Association of Independent Journalists Inc. (IAIJ), in 2003.
-The association through its President (Maurice Ali) published studies and articles on citizen journalism, attended and spoken at UNESCO and United Nations events as advocates of citizen journalism worldwide.
+The association through its President (Maurice Ali) published studies and articles on citizen journalism, attended and spoken at UNESCO and United Nations events such as a speech in General Assembly at the WSIS+10 meetings that finally recognized internationally, "citizen journalists" as "journalists" with protections, by majority vote of member nations and announced in the final UN Resolution of WSIS+10 (sections 44/45 of that document).

+Elon Musk advocates for citizen journalism, urging X (formerly Twitter) users to share real-time text and video updates on unfolding events.
+He believes that citizen journalism is the future of journalism and that it can enhance transparency and democratize information dissemination.